Monday - Friday

 Responsibility for Marital Debts

-Schedule a Consultation With Redwood Divorce Lawyer
+Schedule a Consultation With Redwood City Divorce Lawyer

 Recently relocated to offices in Redwood City, CA, Bradley Bayan has been practicing Domestic Relations law for over 20 years with an emphasis on divorce law which includes dissolution of marriage, child custody, spousal support, and distribution of marital assets.
 Contact the Law Offices of Bradley D. Bayan at (650) 364-3600 to schedule a free consultation.